Table of Contents

 - Continuous network monitoring: Continuously monitoring network performance with tools like Obkio can help identify and troubleshoot network issues, allowing for proactive maintenance and optimization of network performance.

 - Upgrade network hardware: Upgrading network hardware such as routers, switches, and network adapters can improve network performance and increase network capacity, allowing for more efficient and reliable data transmission.

 - Implement Quality of Service (QoS): QoS allows for prioritization of network traffic, ensuring that critical network traffic such as VoIP or video conferencing is given priority over less important traffic such as email or file downloads.

 - Optimize network settings: Optimizing network settings such as MTU (maximum transmission unit) size, TCP window size, and DNS server settings can improve network performance and reduce latency.

-- Use load balancing: Load balancing distributes network traffic across multiple network links, preventing network congestion and increasing network capacity.
+- Use load balancing: Network Load Balancing distributes network traffic across multiple network links, preventing network congestion and increasing network capacity.